redpanda-data/connect/website/docs/components/metrics/prometheus.md

 The Push Gateway is useful for when Benthos instances are short lived.
 Do not include the "/metrics/jobs/..." path in the push URL.

+If the Push Gateway requires HTTP Basic Authentication it can be configured with `push_basic_auth`.